Medical School Interviews

 Individual Mock Interview

-Currently registered students and Alumni Advantage members may schedule a Pre-Health Advising Appointment for a mock interview.
+Currently registered students and eligible alumni may schedule a Pre-Health Advising Appointment for a mock interview.
 The exercise may vary from counselor to counselor but the point of the exercise is to provide you with honest feedback on your interviewing skills.Make sure you select an appointment for Pre-Med Advising, not a Drop-in Session at VLSB.

 During the academic year, Interview workshops are available for students to attend.
 Please check the Career Center Calendar for more information.